Yashsethi24/Yashsethi24/README.md

 To expand my capabilities, I pursued a Master of Management in Analytics at McGill University, where I explored the full breadth of the data science lifecycle — from data engineering and ML modeling to dashboarding and deploying AI agents.
 During the program, I worked as a consultant for BNP Paribas, ALDO, and L’Oréal, solving diverse business challenges using advanced analytics and machine learning.

-Today, I specialize in building end-to-end AI-powered solutions, especially those involving LLMs, API-driven architectures, and intelligent visualizations.
-I thrive at the intersection of logic and intuition — and I’m always looking for new puzzles to solve.
+Today, I specialize in building end-to-end AI-powered solutions, especially those involving LLMs, Machine Learning architectures, and intelligent visualizations.

 ⚡ Fun Fact: When I’m not working with data, I’m usually go for a run, solve puzzles, learn French 🇫🇷, or strum ukulele I’ve been teaching myself for over 1300 days.